Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Practical Considerations

 This empirical generator approximates the original distribution $\coder(d)$ while avoiding repeated expensive LLM queries at test time.
 As $m$ increases, $\coder_m(d)$ converges to $\coder(d)$ in distribution, and the resulting estimates of incoherence become more faithful.

 While this approximation introduces some additional variance, it is highly effective in practice.
-It amortizes LLM sampling costs across many evaluations, enabling scalable incoherence and error estimation over large benchmark suites and ablations.
-In our experiments, we find that a larger choice of $m$ consistently yields more reliable incoherence and error estimates across diverse tasks.
+It amortizes LLM sampling costs across many evaluations, enabling scalable incoherence and error estimation.
+Experimentally, we find that a larger $m$ consistently yields more reliable estimates.